UKP-SQuARE/square-core/docs/home/overview/get_started.md

 ```bash
 docker-compose up -d
 ```
 Check with `docker-compose logs -f` if all systems have started successfully.
-Once they are up and running go to [square.ukp-lab.local](https://square.ukp-lab.local).
+Once they are up and running go to [square.ukp-lab.localhost](https://square.ukp-lab.localhost).
 👉 Accept that the browser cannot verify the certificate.
+### Add Skills
+Add Skills according to the [Add New Skills](https://github.com/UKP-SQuARE/square-core/tree/master/skills/README.md#add-new-skills) section.
+Note that, for open-domain skills the datastore need to created first.
 ## Citation

 Coming soon!